codio-content/Coding_with_Javascript-Loops/.guides/content/For-explained-5398.md

 }
 ```

-Notce that there are 3 parts to the `for` statement ...
+Notice that there are 3 parts to the `for` statement.
+These are explained below.

 ## Initialization
 `var ctr = 0; `

 This is the initialization part.
-You can have several Javascript statements separated by a `,`.
-At the end comes a `;`
+You can have several JavaScript statements separated by a `,`.
+At the end you put a `;`

 ## Condition
-`ctr <= N;` this is the second section.
+`ctr <= N;` this is the second part.
 It is the loop condition.
 The loop will execute until the condition is no longer true.

 ## End of loop statements
-`ctr++` any Javascript statements found here (if more than one, these are also separated by `,`) are executed at the end of the loop code block just before the condition is evaluated.
+`ctr++` is the end of loop statement.
+Any JavaScript statements found here are executed at the end of the loop code block just before the condition is evaluated.
+If there is more than one end of loop statement, the statements are separated by `,`

 ## What is ctr++?
-Explained in a moment.
+Keep on working through this unit and you will find out!